researchsoft/website/content/blog/2022-09/index.md

 Consideration of this area could include broadening awareness of the opportunity and education in prerequisites, considering customised entry paths for different types of experiences (e.g., undergraduates in computer science, graduate students in a discipline, industrial software engineers, etc).

 There is little on encouraging pipelines specifically into research software careers because there is no real career track to highlight.
-Consequently, what there is tends to focus more on research staff who are interested in improving their RSE skills through training initiatives such as [the Carpentries](https://carpentries.org/), [Code Refinery](https://coderefinery.org/), [INnovative Training Enabled by a Research Software Engineering Community of Trainers (INTERSECT)](https://intersect-training.org/overview/), etc.
+Consequently, what there is tends to focus more on research staff who are interested in improving their RSE skills through training initiatives such as [the Carpentries](https://carpentries.org/), [Code Refinery](https://coderefinery.org/), [Innovative Training Enabled by a Research Software Engineering Community of Trainers (INTERSECT)](https://intersect-training.org/overview/), etc.

 _3.1.2 Ensuring diversity_